TeamREPENTOGON/REPENTOGON/docs/docs/EntityPlayer.md

 ___
 ### CanCrushRocks () {: aria-label='Functions' }
 #### boolean CanCrushRocks ( ) {: .copyable aria-label='Functions' }

+???- info "Info"
+    Returns `true` if the player has one of the following items / effects / transformations.

+    - The Nail
+    - Leo
+    - Thunder Thighs
+    - Mega Mush
+    - Stompy

 ___
 ### CanOverrideActiveItem () {: aria-label='Functions' }